 When evaluating your options, ask yourself:

-- Are salary packaging benefits my only priority?
+- Are salary packaging benefits a priority?
 If yes, then consider both novated leasing or novated subscription – both offer tax advantages.

 - How stable is my employment?
-Car subscriptions are designed for job mobility, unlike traditional novated leases that can complicate career changes.
+Car subscriptions and novated subscriptions are designed for job mobility, unlike traditional novated leases that can complicate career changes.

 - How important is flexibility to me?
 If you value the ability to change or upgrade vehicles, car subscriptions and novated subscriptions adapt to your changing needs.